BiOpt/BiOpt.github.io/_pages/about.md

 <span style="color:grey">Welcome to BiOpt Toolbox</span>
 ===

 <span style="color:blue">**BiOpt toolbox**</span>, to help accelerate the development of numerical toolboxes for [bilevel optimization](https://biopt.github.io/solvers/),   aims at providing a platform on which users can test a wide range of bilevel optimization problems by using the provided solvers.
 The whole [BiOpt-toolbox.zip](\files\BiOpt-toolbox.zip) is created through Matlab.
 To well understand how to use it, please see a [menu-of-BiOpt.pdf](\files\menu-of-BiOpt.pdf).
-The current version of <span style="color:blue">**BiOpt toolbox**</span> is made up of four basic tools:
+The current version of toolbox is made up of four basic tools:

 <span style="color:grey">Bilevel optimization solvers </span>
 ---